Andrew W. Mellon Professor of the Humanities, Associate Professor and Chair of Art History and Art

 First arriving at Case Western Reserve University in 1991-92 as a visiting assistant professor of art history, she rejoined the Case Western Reserve University faculty full time in 1995 and was tenured in 2001.
 She became chair of the Department of Art History and Art in January 2010 and the Andrew W. Mellon Associate Professor in the Humanities in 2013.
 Prof. Scallen has published articles and catalogue essays on various topics in the art of Rembrandt and the history of Old Master painting connoisseurship, as well as on seventeenth-century Flemish drawings, nineteenth-century French paintings, and American photography.
 Her book, Rembrandt, Reputation, and the Practice of Connoisseurship (Amsterdam University Press, 2004), traced the development of modern Rembrandt connoisseurship in the formative period from 1890 to 1935 as a study in the professionalization of art-historical practices.
 Prof. Scallen has made two recorded courses for the Great Courses Company, “Art of the Northern Renaissance” and “Museum Masterpieces: The National Gallery of Art, London.”
-She is currently at work on projects about the relationships of museum professionals to art dealers in the nineteenth and early twentieth centuries, and the impact of the work of the German connoisseur Gustav Waagen in Great Britain in the mid-nineteenth century.
+She is currently at work on a book project focusing on the museum professionals who served as expert connoisseurs for the Duveen art firm.

 Mather House 103